 - Bias: Generative AI models are trained on data that is collected from the real world, and that data may contain biases.
 This means that the generative AI model may also generate biased content. - Misinformation: Generative AI can be used to create fake news and other forms of misinformation.
 For example, a generative AI model could be used to create a fake video of a politician saying something that they never actually said.
 This type of misinformation can be very damaging, especially if it is used to influence elections or public opinion. - Security: Generative AI models can be used to create new types of cyberattacks.
 For example, a generative AI model could be used to create spam emails that are so personalised that they are difficult to distinguish from real emails.
-This could make it easier for cybercriminals to trick people into revealing sensitive information or clicking on malicious links.

-• Accuracy: Not all the data is current or up to date.
-For example, at the time of writing version 1 of the guidance (September 2023), ChatGPT's 'free' to access system used data produced up to September 2021 to train its model.
+This could make it easier for cybercriminals to trick people into revealing sensitive information or clicking on malicious links. - Accuracy: Not all the data is current or up to date.
+For example, at the time of writing (September 2023), ChatGPT's 'free' to access system used data produced up to September 2021 to train its model.
 Present day internet searches are only available via paid for Premium subscriptions.
-By February 2024, live internet search by generative AI were becoming more common.